 The ARC typically meets monthly on the second Monday, but this may vary.
 No meeting takes place in months when no applications have been received.

-Duron Paint (near Staples and Whole Foods on 29 North) gives Mill Creek South homeowners and their contractors a discount on stains and paints.
+Duron Paint (Sherman Williams – 2115 Berkmar Drive – just behind the Starbucks off of route 29 North) gives Mill Creek South homeowners and their contractors a discount on stains and paints.
 Be sure to tell the Duron staff that you live in Mill Creek South so they will look up the correct color formulas in their files.
 Be sure to ask for your discount – it may not be given automatically.
 Be aware that some of the color names may have changed, and that stain and paint names may not be the same.
 Duron products are high quality and are widely used by builders and painting contractors.
 You are, of course, free to use another paint company, but be sure to give them the Duron stain/paint color name.

 - Use solid stain on siding.